tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md

 -   Allows certificate owners to provide contact information for notification about life-cycle events of expiration and renewal of certificate.

 -   Supports automatic renewal with selected issuers - Key Vault partner X509 certificate providers / certificate authorities.

+>[!Note]
-> NOTE - Non-partnered providers/authorities are also allowed but, will not support the auto renewal feature.
+>Non-partnered providers/authorities are also allowed but, will not support the auto renewal feature.

 For more information on these features and behaviors, see the following sections of this article.